 “EurAfrican Forum will help strengthen a vital but complex relationship between 2 continents.
 It’s time to draw on new collaborative narratives that testify to Africa’s undeniable seat at the global table of influence and leadership.”
 Enuma Okoro

-Currently at work on a novel about identity and notions of home, Okoro has published four books of nonfiction, and her articles and essays have been featured in The New York Times, CNN African Voices, AEON Magazine, The Atlantic Monthly, The UK and US Guardian, The Washington Post, Essence Magazine, and other media outlets.
+Currently at work on a novel about identity and notions of home, Okoro has published four books of nonfiction, and her articles and essays have been featured in The New York Times, CNN African Voices, AEON Magazine, The Atlantic Monthly, The UK and US Guardian, The Nigerian Guardian, The Washington Post, Essence Magazine, and other media outlets.